Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Introduction

-This hypothesis will be evaluated throughout this paper by first generating multicontact walking gaits utilizing HZD coupled with musculoskeletal models, followed by the experimental implementation on a dual-actuated transfemoral prosthesis, AMPRO3, shown in Fig. \ref{fig:exsetup}.
-The experimental results demonstrate that the novel combination of muscluloskeletal models with HZD results in natural multicontact locomotion, as demonstrated in practice and quantified via electromyography (EMG).
+This hypothesis will be evaluated throughout this paper by first generating multicontact walking gaits utilizing the HZD method coupled with musculoskeletal models, followed by the experimental implementation on a dual-actuated transfemoral prosthesis, AMPRO3, shown in Fig. \ref{fig:exsetup}.
+The experimental results demonstrate that the novel combination of muscluloskeletal models with HZD results in natural multicontact locomotion, as quantified by comparisons with motion capture data and via electromyography (EMG).